 9th Circuit rules that National Guard can deploy to Portland

-A divided federal appeals court for the 9th Circuit today overturned a temporary restraining order put in place by a federal judge in Portland – removing the legal impediment that was preventing the Trump Administration from sending National Guard troops to Portland.
+A divided federal appeals court for the 9th Circuit on Monday overturned a temporary restraining order put in place by a federal judge in Portland — removing the legal impediment that was preventing the Trump administration from sending National Guard troops to Portland, Oregon.

+It's unclear what impact this ruling will immediately have on the ground.
+The 9th Circuit's decision applies to only one of the two temporary restraining orders that U.S. District Judge Karin Immergut issued this month blocking the deployment.

-The ruling comes in the wake of a series of Trump authorizations to deploy National Guard troops to American cities including Los Angeles, Washington D.C., and Chicago.
-President Trump has said the deployments are necessary to protect the work of ICE agents, and reduce crime.
+The ruling comes in the wake of a series of Trump authorizations to deploy National Guard troops to American cities including Los Angeles, Washington, D.C., and Chicago.
+President Trump has said the deployments are necessary to protect the work of Immigration and Customs Enforcement agents and reduce crime.

 On Oct.
-16, a federal appeals court upheld an earlier district court ruling in Illinois, temporarily blocking the president's federalization and deployment of the National Guard deployment there.
+16, a federal appeals court upheld an earlier District Court ruling in Illinois, temporarily blocking the president's federalization and deployment of the National Guard there.
 The Trump administration has asked the Supreme Court to intervene.

 Trump called the National Guard to Portland last month